matoakley/b4b-ruby-golf-2022/README.md

 IPRUG Ruby Golf 2013
 ====================

 Time for another Ruby golf challenge – can you pare your code down to fewer characters than everyone else?

-There will be nine "holes" to complete (I'll provide the tests to describe them on the night, to stop anyone getting a head start).
+There will be nine "holes" to complete.
+I'll provide the tests to describe them on the night, to stop anyone getting a head start.
+And because I haven't written them yet.

 The winner is whoever gets the lowest total score for all nine, or if no-one finishes then the lowest total for the furthest hole (if that makes sense).
 No prizes I'm afraid, apart from the admiration of your peers.

 Requirements
 ------------

 Ruby 1.9.3 (any patchlevel, but has to be 1.9.3 so everyone's on a level playing field in terms of language features).

 Setup
 -----

 Before you turn up (to avoid having to download everything on the night over dodgy wifi):

     git clone https://github.com/kerryb/iprug-rubygolf-2013.git
     cd iprug-rubygolf-2013